pragapps/snark-cube/README.md

-# Quadratic extension arithmetic
+# Cubic extension arithmetic

-This is a submission for the Quadratic Arithmetic tutorial part of the snark challenge.
+This is a submission for the Cubic extension arithmentic tutorial part of the snark challenge.

 To build and run: